Wally12Million Arts Fund

 The Wally12Million Arts Fund was established in 2014 by Thomas and Elaine Girrior in memory of David Walter Girrior, to support post secondary students studying fine arts or music.

-- Residents of the Northwest Territories (NWT)
+- A resident of the Northwest Territories for at least 12 consecutive months

 - Entering their second or subsequent year of studies in fine arts or music at a recognized education institution or be enrolled in a post-graduate program of study in fine arts or music at a recognized educational institution.